inductiva/inductiva/tutorials/how_to/run-benchmarks.md

 **1. Reuse Input Files Across Runs**

 Uploading input files for every run can waste time and resources.
 Instead, we upload the files once to a GCP bucket and reuse them for all subsequent runs.
+We’ve already covered this feature in detail in a tutorial on [How to Reuse Input Files Across Runs](reuse-input-files.md), so feel free to check it out for a detailed walkthrough.

 **Upload Files to a GCP Bucket**